rust-lang/rustc-dev-guide/src/building/how-to-build-and-run.md

 Note that this whole command just gives you a subset of the full `rustc` build.
-The **full** `rustc` build (what you get with `./x build --stage 2 rustc`) has quite a few more steps:
+The **full** `rustc` build (what you get with `./x build --stage 2 compiler`) has quite a few more steps:

 - Build `rustc` with the stage1 compiler.
   - The resulting compiler here is called the "stage2" compiler, which uses stage1 std from the previous command.